 Introductory knowledge of biblical Hebrew and Greek is prerequisite for taking the basic courses in Old Testament and New Testament.
 Courses in the biblical languages are offered at Union Presbyterian Seminary both in the summer and in the nine-month academic year.
-(Union Presbyterian Seminary collaborates with Baptist Theological Seminary at Richmond to offer the biblical languages each summer.)
 Students who successfully complete a Greek or Hebrew course in the seven-week intensive summer term earn two credits.
 Upon admission, a student may request that the associate dean for academic programs (or the dean of Union Presbyterian Seminary, Charlotte Campus for Charlotte students) arrange for proficiency exams in either or both Elementary Greek and Elementary Hebrew.
 The administrative fee for each exam is \$150.
 Successful completion of the exam(s) does not earn academic credit, but will allow the student to bypass these courses in the curriculum.
 A student who has completed at least one year of either or both languages (with grades of B or above) not more than two years before enrolling in Union Presbyterian Seminary may request that the proficiency exam(s) and required Greek or Hebrew courses be waived.
 The associate dean (or dean of Union Presbyterian Seminary, Charlotte Campus), after consulting with the chair of the biblical department, will act on the request.
 No academic credit at Union Presbyterian Seminary is earned if the student is exempted from the required language course(s).
 The student is still required to complete 32 credits to earn the M.Div. degree.
 A student who fails a proficiency exam in either language for a second time will be dismissed from Union Presbyterian Seminary.
+The student bears all costs for the exam.